imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 to get them right.
 Check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/panels/detector/LogDetectorConfigurationPanel.java'
-label='configuration' %} for an example.
+label='configuration panel of the LOG detector' %} for an example.

 ### Checking the validity of parameters.